 In 1995, he was a member of the historical Warwickshire County Cricket Club double winning side.

 In 2005, he was recruited as CEO by Lord Mervyn King, former Governor of the Bank of England, to plan and deliver Chance to Shine, a cricket-education programme in state schools.
-The charity raised £55 million in 9 years and delivered to over 2.5 million state school children, including 1 million girls.
-Wasim was instrumental in turning a conceptual idea into the biggest programme of its kind, in the world.

 In 2006, his autobiography 'Brim Full of Passion' won the world famous coveted prize of Wisden Book of the Year, with one particular broadsheet review describing it as a book that "stirs your very soul".